Kais3rP/create-star-ratings/README.md

   <h3 align="center">Custom Star Rating System</h3>

   <p align="center">
-    A simple Star Rating System, highly customizable with, easy to use as calling a function!
+    A simple Star Rating System, yet highly customizable and easy to use as is calling a function!
     <br />
     <a href="https://github.com/Kais3rP/create-star-ratings"><strong>Explore the docs »</strong></a>
     <br />